-Our plan has people and free interpreter services available to answer questions from disabled and non-English speaking members.
-This document is printed in large print for your convenience and available for free in Spanish.
-We can also give you information in braille, audio, or electronically on a CD or email at no cost if you need it.
+Our plan has free interpreter services available to answer questions from non-English speaking members.
+This document is in large print and available for free in Spanish and Chinese.
+We can also give you information in braille and large print at no cost if you need it.
 You can always visit our website at www.elderplan.org to view your plan materials.
 We are required to give you information about the plan's benefits in a format that is accessible and appropriate for you.
-To get information from us in a way that works for you, please call Member Services (phone numbers are printed on the back cover of this booklet).
+To get information from us in a way that works for you, please call Member Services.